aurelia/cli/README.md

 1. Clone the aurelia-cli: `git clone https://github.com/aurelia/cli.git`
 2. Go into the cli directory: `cd cli`
 3. Run `npm install`
-4. Run build `npm run build`
-5. Link the cli with: `npm link`
+6. Link the cli with: `npm link`
-6. Create a new project with `au new` or use an existing project.
+7. Create a new project with `au new` or use an existing project.
 The linked CLI will be used to create the project.
-7. In the project directory, run `npm link aurelia-cli`.
+8. In the project directory, run `npm link aurelia-cli`.
 The linked CLI will then be used for `au` commands such as `au run`

 ## Running the Tests